 1.2.
-GCOM and GCOM-C1
+GCOM and GCOM-C

-GCOM seeks to establish and to demonstrate a global, long-term satellite observation system to measure essential geophysical parameters for understanding global climate change, the carbon cycle, and the water cycle mechanism.
+GCOM seeks to establish and to demonstrate a global, long-term satellite observation system to measure essential geophysical parameters for understanding global climate change, and the water cycle mechanism.
 Its ultimate objectives are to improve future climate projection through a collaborative framework with climate model researches and to demonstrate the capabilities of operational applications by providing continuous data to operational agencies.
-GCOM will assume the Advanced Earth Observing Satellite-II (ADEOS-II) mission, which ended operations in October 2003, and transition into long-term monitoring of the global environmental changes.
-To achieve global, comprehensive, long-term, and homogenous observation, GCOM will consist of two satellite types and three consecutive generations with a one-year overlap, resulting in a 13-year observation period.
-The two satellites types are GCOM-W and GCOM-C. The first generation satellite of the GCOM-W, GCOM-W1 satellite, will carry the Advanced Microwave Scanning Radiometer-2 (AMSR2) to provide a better understanding of the water and energy cycle.
-The GCOM-C1 satellite will be equipped with the Second-Generation Global Imager (SGLI) to observe the Earth's atmosphere and surface to elucidate the carbon cycle and radiation budget.
+GCOM will assume the Advanced Earth Observing Satellite-II (ADEOS-II) mission and transition into long-term monitoring of the global environmental changes.
+To achieve global, comprehensive, long-term, and homogenous observation, GCOM will consist of two satellite series and three consecutive generations with a one-year overlap, resulting in a 13-year observation period.
+The two satellites series are GCOM-W and GCOM-C. The first generation satellite of GCOM for Water, GCOM-W satellite, will carry the Advanced Microwave Scanning Radiometer-2 (AMSR2) to provide a better understanding of the water and energy cycle.
+The GCOM-C satellite will be equipped with the Second-Generation Global Imager (SGLI) to observe the Earth's atmosphere and surface to elucidate the carbon cycle and radiation budget.

-SGLI will be equipped with wide spectral coverage from 380 nm to 12 μ m, a field of view exceeding 1000 km succeeding ADEOS-II/GLI.
+SGLI will be equipped with wide spectral coverage from 380 nm to 12 $\mu$ m, a field of view exceeding 1000 km succeeding ADEOS-II/GLI.
 New additional features include 12 bands (14 bands including special mode of thermal infrared bands) of high spatial resolution of 250 m; two-direction simultaneous observation along the orbit (two bands); and polarization observation (two bands).
-The GCOM-C1 mission aims to improve our knowledge and prediction of the global carbon cycle and radiation budget through high-accuracy SGLI observation of global vegetation, ocean color, temperature, clouds, aerosols, and polar regions.
-The GCOM mission statement, the satellite and sensor system specification, and definition of the geophysical products are detailed in Appendix C.
+The GCOM-C mission aims to improve our knowledge and prediction of the global carbon cycle and radiation budget through high-accuracy SGLI observation of global vegetation, ocean color, temperature, clouds, aerosols, and polar regions.